-Should I incorporate my business?
-Why exploring these options is important for me?
+Should you incorporate your business?
+Understanding the Benefits for Your Business.
+Why exploring these options is important for you?
 Well, these are one-time business decisions, and you need to understand a little more before moving forward in this direction.

 Benefits of incorporation

 Lower tax rate – A Canadian controller private corporation (CCPC) enjoys a lower income tax rate on its income.
-This rate comes as low as 12.30% in 2021 in Ontario.
+This rate comes as low as 12.30% in 2021 in Ontario after claiming small business deductions which is limited to your maximum profit of $500k in a year..
 With the lower income tax on the corporate income, you have more money to re-invest into your business.
+However, to enjoy the benefit of lower tax rate, the net profits of the corporation should be retained in the corporation.
 Please visit “Corporate Taxation” to learn more.

 Liability Protection – When you are incorporated, your liability is protected.
 Your liability is limited to the extent of the assets of the corporation.
 In the case of any third-party liabilities, only your corporation is liable to pay that off.
 Your personal assets will not be at risk.
 This is almost like a liability insurance policy for your business.